FAQ: Frequently asked questions

-Space debris is defined as all non-functional, man-made objects, including fragments and elements thereof, in Earth orbit or re-entering into Earth atmosphere.
-Man-made space debris dominates over the natural meteoroid environment, except around millimetre sizes.
+Space debris is defined as all non-functional, human-made objects, including fragments and elements thereof, in Earth orbit or re-entering into Earth’s atmosphere.
+Human-made space debris dominates over the natural meteoroid environment, except around millimetre sizes.

-Q2: How do we know that space debris exists?
+Q2: How do we know that space debris exist?

-Routine ground-based radar and optical measurements performed by the space surveillance systems of the United States and Russia allow the tracking and cataloguing of objects larger than 5 to 10 cm in low Earth orbit, and larger than 0.3 to 1.0 m at geostationary orbit altitudes (35 700 km above the equator).
+Routine ground-based radar and optical measurements performed by the space surveillance systems of the United States and Russia allow the tracking and cataloguing of objects larger than 5–10 cm in low orbit, and larger than 0.3–1.0 m at geostationary orbit altitudes (36 000 km above the equator).

-Each of these catalogued objects has a known orbit and can be traced back to a launch event, to a unique owner.
+Each of these catalogued objects has a known orbit and many can be traced back to a launch event − to a unique owner.
 Ground-based search radars can detect smaller objects, down to a centimetre or less in size.
 Such objects, however, can generally not be correlated with specific launch events, nor can their orbits be determined with sufficient accuracy to be predictable in future.

-The presence of smaller space debris, typically less than 1 mm in size, can be deduced from impact craters on returned space hardware, or from in-situ (on board) impact detectors.
-The detection of objects larger than 1 mm size is difficult using this technique due to the limited data collection time span in combination with the reduced impact probability for larger objects.
+The presence of smaller space debris, typically less than 1 mm in size, can be deduced from impact craters on returned space hardware, or from onboard impact detectors.
+The detection of objects larger than 1 mm is difficult using this technique owing to the limited data collection time span in combination with the reduced impact probability for larger objects.

 Q3: What are the main sources of information on space debris?

 Additional data are collected by means of research radars and telescopes in several nations, including ESA Member States.
-Some of the observations are coordinated in common campaigns, e. g. within the Inter-Agency Space Debris Coordination Committee (IADC).
-For small-size debris, most information is deduced from the impact analyses of space-exposed surfaces that have been returned by the US Space Shuttle.
+Some of the observations are coordinated in common campaigns, e.g. within the Inter-Agency Space Debris Coordination Committee (IADC).
+For small debris, most information is deduced from the impact analyses of space-exposed surfaces that have been returned by US Space Shuttles.

 Q4: What are the origins of space debris?

-All man-made space objects result from the about 4900 launches, as of September 2012, conducted since the start of the space age.
-The majority of the catalogued objects (about 65%), however, originate from in-orbit break-ups – more than 240 explosions - as well as fewer than 10 known in-orbit collisions.
+All human-made space objects result from the about thousands of launches conducted since the start of the space age.
+The majority of the catalogued objects, however, originate from in-orbit break-ups – more than 290 explosions – as well as fewer than 10 known in-orbit collisions.

-Q5: How did deliberate satellite intercepts affect the space debris environment?
+Q5: How have deliberate satellite intercepts affected the space debris environment?

-This was by far the worst break-up event in space history - some 3.5 time worse than the worst previous event.
-Due to the high altitude of the collision event and the low ambient air density, the fragments will have a long orbital lifetime.
+This was by far the worst break-up event in space history − some 3.5 times worse than the worst previous event.
+Owing to the high altitude of the collision event and the low ambient air density, the fragments will have long orbital lifetimes.

 On 21 February 2008, the United States intercepted their USA-193 satellite with a modified SM-3 missile.
-At the time of engagement the target spacecraft was at an altitude of 249 km, on a near-circular orbit at 58.5 degrees inclination.
-Due to the low altitude, and the correspondingly high air drag, most of the generated fragments harmlessly re-entered within one orbit.
+At the time of engagement, the target spacecraft was at an altitude of 249 km, on a near-circular orbit at 58.5º inclination.
+Owing to the low altitude, and the correspondingly high air drag, most of the generated fragments harmlessly reentered within one orbit.